thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 FOR /F "tokens=2 delims= " %i in (Servicenames.txt) DO @echo %i >> services.txt
 FOR /F %i in (services.txt) DO @sc qc %i | findstr "BINARY_PATH_NAME" >> path.txt
 ```

+There is the following Metasploit Module available to enumerate weak permissions on services *post/windows/local/service_enumeration*

 If there is are path that contains whitespace and run as *LocalSystem*, Unquoted Service Path vulnerability.
 When Windows starts a service, it looks for the PATH where that services is locating.
 If any unquoted (has space) in the PATH the service can be manipulating.